 That said, Nima is not free.
 My mom bought the device on a Kickstarter campaign, paying about $240 for a device plus a set of 12 capsules.
 Now the device costs $279 on its site — although it's on special now for $199.
 Capsules cost $72.95 per box of twelve, or you can pay about $59 if you get a subscription.

 But if you don't think about the cost, the device it opens up a lot more doors going to new restaurants and trying new food and overall easing stress.

 We tried Nima the first time on Trader Joe's canned corn.
 You can download an app to your smartphone: it works with iPhones and Android devices.
 The app lets you record results so you can know if a certain thing you ate at a restaurant was safe, and you want to remember.
 You can also search for other people's results.
 But the device works all on its own just to read the gluten in the food it's testing.

 You use the Nima gluten cartridges just once for each test.

 The canned corn passed.
 Months went by and we didn't use it.
 We tend to go to the same restaurants which we know are safe, or we know the food we can eat that's safe.
-But this summer I had a new chance to try Nima: I was going to sleep-away camp at the U.S. Space & Rocket Center in Huntsville, AL.
+But then I had a new chance to try Nima: I was going to sleep-away camp at the U.S. Space & Rocket Center in Huntsville, AL.

 My mom called the camp, which told her that they could definitely accommodate gluten free people, people with celiac, and there would be no issue.
 That made me feel sort of excited because it meant me to go, but nervous because I would have to trust people and if I got sick I wouldn't be able to go home.
 Honestly, I wouldn't have considered it if I couldn't have brought the Nima.